Parent page: Draftsman Objects

-The graphical method of editing allows a placed Feature Control Frame to be selected in the workspace and its object attachment point or frame location changed.
+The graphical method of editing allows a placed Feature Control Frame to be selected in the design space and its object attachment point or frame location changed.
 When the Feature Control Frame object is selected, editing handles/nodes become available at its attachment and frame points.

 Properties page: Feature Control Frame Properties

-The non-graphical method of editing a Feature Control Frame is available in the Draftsman Properties panel, which provides editable property fields for the item that is currently selected in the workspace.
+The non-graphical method of editing a Feature Control Frame is available in the Draftsman Properties panel, which provides editable property fields for the item that is currently selected in the design space.

 To open the Properties panel and access the properties of a placed Feature Control Frame: